SideCloudGroup/AppleAutoPro-Docs/en/docs/index.md

 # Basic Introduction

+**The content is adjusted to English users, not just a translation of Chinese one.
+For example, we removed some tutorials with BT panel.**

 "Manage your Apple ID in a brand-new way" - This is an automated Apple ID detection & unlocking program based on security questions.

 The frontend is used to manage accounts, support adding multiple accounts, and provide a display account page.